With over 17 million inhabitants, Manila keeps on growing. The city is the capital of the Philippines and one of the most spread out […]

 Despite an increase in growth the past few years, the Philippines is experiencing an even larger divide between the rich and the poor, mass migration from rural areas to large cities (Manila, Cebu, etc.) and mass unemployment rates, the highest in the region of Southeast Asia.

-Children of the Mekong’s sponsorship programme supports street children, those who live in shantytowns as well as those living in rural and isolated areas.
-Many partnerships have been forged at a grassroots level with both religious and secular Filipino and French non-profit communities.
+Children of the Mekong’s child sponsorship programme supports street children, those who live in shantytowns as well as those living in rural and isolated areas.
+Many partnerships have been forged at a grassroots level with both religious and secular Filipino and international organisations.

-In rural areas which are often affected by typhoons and other natural disasters, the sponsorship programme is the best way of helping families through hard times and curb migration to the shantytowns.
+In rural areas which are often affected by typhoons and other natural disasters, child sponsorship programme is the best way of helping families through hard times and curb migration to the shantytowns.
+Hundreds of children are sponsored in rural areas and slums.

-Over the years, Children of the Mekong has built educational centres and foster homes for students in the archipelago.
-An educational centre is a place where students can take courses and additional lessons of all kinds that address the whole person’s development.
-Whereas a foster home is somewhere the students can live while in a community while completed a training course.
-Children of the Mekong manages 4 education centres for students at the moment (Cebu, Butuan, Tuguegarao, and Dumaguete).
+Over the years, Children of the Mekong has developed education centres and boarding houses for students in the archipelago.
+An education centre is a place where students can take courses and additional lessons of all kinds that address the whole person’s development.
+Whereas a boarding house is somewhere the students can live while completed a training course.
+Children of the Mekong manages 4 education centres for University students (Cebu, Butuan, Tuguegarao, and Dumaguete).

 The COVID crisis had hit us all in different ways, financial distress, loneliness, grief… The shantytowns of Manila are suffering because of the implications […]